ashleve/lightning-hydra-template/README.md

 The goal is to:
 - structure ML code the same so that work can easily be extended and replicated
 - allow for quick and efficient experimentation process thanks to automating pipeline with config files
-- create a way for convenient storing of curated experiment configurations
 - extend functionality of popular experiment loggers like Weights&Biases, mostly with dedicated callbacks

 Click on <b>`Use this template`</b> button above to initialize new repository.<br>